acryptos/docs.acryptos.com/faq.md

 ### 1. What is the difference between Deposit \(Vault\) and Stake \(Farm\)?

-* When you Deposit tokens to a Vault, the staked tokens start to auto-compound right away.
+* When you Deposit tokens to a Vault, the deposited tokens start to auto-compound right away.
 * When you Stake those same tokens, you start earning ACS.

-### 2. Does ACS auto-compound?
+### 2. Does ACS auto-compounds?

 * Yes, ACS auto-compounds in the ACS Vault.